ABC Classic: 2019 rebrand

 On 24 November 2018, the ABC announced that ABC Classic FM would undergo a major rebrand in 2019, and change its name to ABC Classic.
+Their stated purpose for the rebrand was to reflect the "diverse ways that Australians now experience our programs, playlists and articles".

 Programming

 ABC Classic broadcasts classical music, operas, recitals and live concerts.
 Former "Classic Breakfast" producer Greg Keane has been critical of changes that were made to programming methods in 2016.
 He says that the use of G-Selector software has led to a "loss of thoughtful, varied and original programming devised by experienced producers".
 Around half of the music played is performed by Australian musicians, and the ABC Young Performers Awards are a way of supporting a younger generation of musicians.
+In 2015, ABC Classic set a goal for 5% of composers featured on air to be women.

-Live music is an important feature of the programming, and past concerts are available online afterwards. but has reduced over time owing to budget cuts.
+Live music is an important feature of the programming, and past concerts are available online afterwards.
+However, due to budget cuts, this has reduced over time.

 Events

 A number of special events are held throughout the year, including:

 Classic 100 Countdowns

 Since 2001, ABC Classic FM has organised a number of Classic 100 Countdown surveys.
 The results of each survey are decided by votes cast by the listeners of the radio station.
 The works are broadcast in reverse order of popularity over three days.
 The countdown culminates in the broadcast of a live concert featuring the most popular pieces and finishes with the number one listener choice.
 A feature of the countdown is that each piece is kept secret until just before its broadcast (including the pieces featured in the final concert).

 Classic 100 themes have included Love, Beethoven, Music in the Movies, Composers, and Dance.